Good Communicators Perform Better. How to Improve Team Communication in Any Sphere?

 Innovations, the popularity of digital workspaces, and changing technologies bring a change in the workplace and highlight the focus on communication.

 Individuals want to know about what their team members are up to, about their ideas, and their plans to carry forward the project.
 For team leaders and managers, it’s rather important to delegate roles and responsibilities correctly in accordance with the interests of their teams.
 Communicating is the initial challenge in this case.
-After all, effective communication will lead to overall adoption, trusting each other, and getting things done.
+After all, effective communication styles will lead to overall adoption, trusting each other, and getting things done.

 What are the communication channels?